troyhacks/MoonLight/docs/gettingstarted/installation.md

     The hostname will be used to access your device.
 E.g. if the hostname is ML-home you can access it using [http://ml-home.local](http://ml-home.local)

+!!! tip "Track analytics"

+    MoonLight sends anonymous usage data to Google Analytics when it is restarted.
+This data consists of country, firmware, board, and version.
+You can opt-out at any time by unchecking this option.
+See also [WiFi Station](https://moonmodules.org/MoonLight/network/sta/)

 **Step 4**: Press **Add Network** and apply settings.
 After connecting to your normal WiFi network you will see this screen showing the new IP address of your MoonLight ESP32-device.

    <img width="400" src="https://github.com/user-attachments/assets/e924ebe0-49a1-47f6-84f7-786cdadc4d19" />